The Man Without Qualities: Style and structure

 Musil elaborates on the paradoxes of the Kakanian way of life: "By its constitution it was liberal, but the system of government was clerical.
 The system of government was clerical, but the general attitude to life was liberal.
 Before the law all citizens were equal, but not everyone, of course, was a citizen.
 There was a parliament, but it used freedom in such an excessive way that it was kept almost always closed."
-(Musil: The Man without Qualities, Vol. 1: A Sort of Introduction, Chapter 8 – Kakanien).

 The story contains approximately twenty characters of bizarre Viennese life, from the beau monde to the demi-monde, including an aristocrat, an army officer, a banker, three bourgeois wives, an intriguing chambermaid, a black pageboy, and last but not least a man who murders a prostitute.

 The novel is told in the third-person omniscient point of view.

 According to Italian writer Alberto Arbasino, Federico Fellini's film 8½ (1963) used similar artistic procedures and had parallels with Musil's novel.

 Production

-Musil's aim (and that of his main character, Ulrich) was to arrive at a synthesis between strict scientific fact and the mystical, which he refers to as "the hovering life."
+Musil's aim (and that of his main character, Ulrich) was to arrive at a synthesis between strict scientific fact and the mystical, which he refers to as "the hovering life".

 Musil originally opposed publishing only sections of his still unfinished work and later regretted submitting to his publisher's insistence, because what was already printed could not be subjected to further amendments.
 Some chapters were redacted by Musil from the printers after he had already sent them for publication.
 Critics speculate on the viability of Musil's original conception.
 Some estimate the intended length of the work to be twice as long as the text that survives.

 Legacy

-In 1996 Knopf published a new English translation of Man Without Qualities by Sophie Wilkins and Burton Pike.
-The translation received a special citation for the PEN Translation Prize.